 Language-learning has many benefits, including enhancing a child’s mental development.
 Students build a solid foundation for greater learning of Spanish by using a variety of songs, games, and speaking activities to increase familiarity with the Spanish language.

 Students in Kindergarten through Grade 5 start their technology training with an age-appropriate introduction to basic Internet safety rules and behavior.
 Students then develop their skills by using technology during the school day as they complete various tasks.
 For example, each class uses the computer to take Accelerated Reading quizzes on books they have read, uses the SMART board for Scholastic News and interactive games and activities, and does online research on books.
-Kindergarten students use the computer to further examine their “Letter People”, learn sight words, study their letters and complete puzzles.
+Kindergarten students use the computer to learn sight words, study their letters and complete puzzles.
 Second grade students are enrolled in Khan Academy, an online personal learning resource.
-We are also developing Raspberry Pi computers, allowing students to gain additional hands-on skills.
 As technology rapidly grows and changes we look forward to additional opportunities to incorporate these advances.